Minimum length uncertainty relations in the presence of dark energy: Cosmological consequences of the DE-UP

 This corresponds to a minimum holographic cell radius

-which is similar to the MLUR for an expanding Universe recently suggested by Ng \cite{Ng:2016wzj}, but with the cosmological horizon $r_{\rm H}(\tau)$, given by Eq. (\ref{cosmic_horizon}), in place of the Hubble horizon, $\mathcal{H}(\tau)/c$.
-The equivalent time-variation of the neutral particle limit is
+which is identical to the MLUR for an expanding Universe recently suggested by Ng \cite{Ng:2016wzj}.
+Similar arguments apply to the minimum mass for neutral particles, which is required to ensure that $(\Delta x_{\rm canon.})_{\rm min}$, $\Delta x_{\rm grav}$ and $r$ each remain super-Planckian, yielding